craigmckeachie/react-course/labs/ts/04-YourFirstComponent.md

    > The solution code for the component appears next.
 Challenge yourself to write it from scratch before looking at it.

+   > In VS Code, you could use this extension [VS Code ES7 React/Redux/React-Native/JS snippets](https://marketplace.visualstudio.com/items?itemName=dsznajder.es7-react-js-snippets) that you installed as part of the setup for the course and then type `rfce` then `tab`.

    ### Solution

    #### `src\projects\ProjectsPage.tsx`